DebjaniSihiLab/starter-hugo-research-group/content/authors/Dana A. Kahn/_index.md

 ---

-Dana A. Kahn is ...
+Dana A. Kahn is a recent graduate from Emory College.
+She just started her Master degree in Environmental Sciences in Fall 2023.
+Her research is based on methane cycle in a northern Forest in Central Maine.